 The Build my brand feature lets you replace Webydo logos with your own brand, including your clients’ login page and CMS.
 This feature allows designers to present Webydo’s interface as their own.
 They can also connect a custom domain to publish their projects under their own subdomain.

 The multi-functional Dashboard of Webydo allows designers to easily manage multiple projects from one place: control their settings, run a search among your websites, and get help from the Webydo experts.

 SEO.
 In terms of SEO, Webydo offers a basic toolset:

 - First, users can specify meta tags (Title, Description, and Keywords) for each individual page.

-- Second, there’s an easy way to connect Google Analytics and Webmaster Tools.
+- Second, there’s an easy way to connect Google Analytics and Google Search Console.

-- Third, users can set 301 redirections to safely migrate pages from their old sites.
+- Third, users can set 301 redirect to safely migrate pages from their old sites.

 When your site is ready, you can either export its CSS and HTML code or host your site with Webydo.
 Since recently, you can even purchase domain names directly through the control panel.